 That is the answer to the question – How to combine OFFSET function with Match function – Match function can be applied to serve as the second or the third argument of OFFSET function (see cell C13).

-We must know revenue in 2015 is recorded in the 4th column of the table array B2:F8 before writing VLOOKUP function.
+We must know revenue in 2015 is recorded in the 4th column of the table array B2:F8 before writing the VLOOKUP function.

-It means that we have to know very well about the data structure when using VLOOKUP function.
+It means that we have to know very well about the data structure when using the VLOOKUP function.

 Now let’s move on and see a more complex example.

-Suppose that we have a table containing Company Name, Contact Name and Email Address for different companies.
+Suppose that we have a table containing Company Name, Contact Name, and Email Address for different companies.

 See Figure 2.2, range B5:E8 includes company information.
-By putting inputs in cell C2 and Cell B3, with the help of formula in red square, I can retrieve company name if I know the contact name.
+By putting inputs in cell C2 and Cell B3, with the help of the formula in red square, I can retrieve the company name if I know the contact name.

-In summary, these two examples illustrate that we can perform a right-to-left lookup and the search value does not need to be placed in the right most column.
+In summary, these two examples illustrate that we can perform a right-to-left lookup and the search value does not need to be placed in the rightmost column.
 Any columns in the table array can contain the search value.